kineticsystem/vscode_ros2/README.md

 `source install/setup.bash; code .`

-To debug your test you must create a `launch.json` file inside your `.vscode` directory.
+To debug your test, you must create a `launch.json` file inside your `.vscode` directory.
 The file is automatically created for you when you debug your first test.

 ```
 {